andrew-geeks/online-grocery-prices-in-Bangalore/README.md

 # Vegetable prices in the online market ~ Bengaluru
 Dataset of vegetables which includes its daily price📈 in the online market(Bangalore).

 Prices🏷️ are taken at daily basis.
-All datasets are stored in .csv format Stay tuned for more updates!
+All datasets are stored in .csv format.

+Stay tuned for more updates!